-The course is designed to develop (1) a broad understanding of biological facts, concepts and principles (2) skills in biological investigation and (3) an ability to evaluate the benefits and drawbacks of modern scientific developments.
+The course is designed to develop (1) a broad understanding of scientific facts, concepts and principles (2) skills in scientific investigation and (3) an ability to evaluate the benefits and drawbacks of modern scientific developments.

-In combination with other suitable IGCSE entry subjects the course is an ideal preparation for those who wish to go on to study Biology, or other biological subjects, at AS and A2 level.
+In combination with other suitable IGCSE entry subjects the course is an ideal preparation for those who wish to go on to study scientific subjects at A-level.

 The course is designed to be accessible to students who may have only a limited previous background in science.
-If you have some background in Biology then you should find that some of the lessons build upon things that you have met before in your earlier studies.
+If you have some background in scientific subjects, then you should find that some of the lessons build upon things that you have met before in your earlier studies.

 The practical work described at various places in this course is to help to develop your skills for the practical-based components of the theory exams.
 You should try to carry out this work yourself; if you can undertake some of it at home, or have the opportunity to perform supervised laboratory work in the course of your studies, this will be a great help.
-Three of the lessons are devoted to the development of practical skills, and there is a very useful Appendix at the back of the textbook (pages 303 - 307) to help you further.
+Three of the lessons are devoted to the development of practical skills, and there is a very useful Appendix at the back of the Biology textbook (pages 303 -307) to help you further.

 NB.
-The exam will include written questions on practical-based study, so you should make sure that you have studied these lessons carefully and have carried out some of the experiments yourself.
+The exam will include written questions on practicalbased study, so you should make sure that you have studied these lessons carefully and have carried out some of the experiments yourself.